 What is EuroPride?

-EuroPride is a pan-European international LGBT event featuring a pride parade, hosted by a different European city each year.
-The host city is usually one with an established gay pride event or a strong LGBT community.
-When voting for the host city, experience of the organisers, political significance of the event for the region and host city’s gay friendliness all come into play.
+EuroPride is a pan-European international LGBTI event featuring a Pride parade, hosted by a different European city each year.
+The host city is usually one with an established LGBTI Pride event or a strong LGBTI community.
+When voting for the host city, the experience of the organisers, the political significance of the event for the region and host city’s LGBTI friendliness all come into play.

-WorldPride, organised by InterPride (International Pride Organisers Assocation, which EPOA is a part of), is an international pride event that promotes LGBT issues on an world wide level.
+WorldPride, organised by InterPride (International Pride Organisers Association, of which EPOA is a part), is an international Pride event that promotes LGBTI issues on an global level.

 2000 Rome (WorldPride)

 2017 Madrid (WorldPride)